filecoin-project/FIPs/FIPS/fip-actor-upgrades.md

 1. Validate that the pointers passed to the syscall are in-bounds.
 2. Validate that `new_code_cid_off` is a valid code CID.
 3. Validate that the calling actor is not currently executing in "read-only" mode.
 If so, the syscall fails with a "ReadOnly" (13) syscall error.
 4. Checks whether the calling actor is already on the call stack where it has previously been called on its `invoke` entrypoint (note that we allow calling `upgrade` recursively).
 If so, the syscall fails with a "Forbidden" (11) syscall error.
+For example if an actor A has a call stack `A (upgrade -> upgrade -> upgrade)` then that is allowed, while call stack `A -> B -> A (upgrade)` would be rejected.
 5. Checks that we have space for storing the return block.
 If not, the syscall fails with a "LimitExceeded" (3) syscall error.
 6. Start a new Call Manager transaction:
     1. Validate that the calling actor has not been deleted.
 If so, the syscall fails with a "IllegalOperation" (2) syscall error.
     2. Update the actor in the state tree with the new `new_code_cid` keeping the same `state`, `sequence` and `balance`.
     3. Invoke the target actor's `upgrade` entrypoint.
-    4. If the target actor does not implement the `upgrade` entrypoint, then return the syscall fails with a `ExitCode::SYS_INVALID_RECEIVER` exit code.
+    4. If the target actor does not implement the `upgrade` entrypoint, the syscall fails with a `ExitCode::SYS_INVALID_RECEIVER` exit code.
     5. If the target actor aborts the `upgrade` entrypoint by calling `sdk::vm::exit()`, the syscall fails with the provided exit code.
 7. Apply transaction, committing changes.
 8. Abort the calling actor and return the IPLD block from the `upgrade` entrypoint.